jariarkko/draft-arkko-iab-internet-threat-model/draft-arkko-arch-internet-threat-model.md

 To be more specific, this memo suggests the following guidelines for protocol designers:

+1. Consider first principles in protecting information and systems, rather than following a specific pattern such as protecting information in a particular way or at a particular protocol layer.
+It is necessary to understand what components can be compromised, where interests may or may not be aligned, and what parties have a legitimate role in being a party to a specific information or a control task.

-1. Minimizing information passed to others: Information passed to another party in a protocol exchange should be minimized to guard against the potential compromise of that party.
+2. Minimize information passed to others: Information passed to another party in a protocol exchange should be minimized to guard against the potential compromise of that party.

-2. End-to-end protection via other parties: Information passed via another party who does not intrinsically need the information to perform its function should be protected end-to-end to its intended recipient.
+3. Perform end-to-end protection via other parties: Information passed via another party who does not intrinsically need the information to perform its function should be protected end-to-end to its intended recipient.
 This guideline is general, and holds equally for sending TCP/IP packets, TLS connections, or application-layer interactions.
 As {{I-D.iab-wire-image}} notes, it is a useful design rule to avoid "accidental invariance" (the deployment of on-path devices that over-time start to make assumptions about protocols).
 However, it is also a necessary security design rule to avoid "accidental disclosure" where information originally thought to be benign and untapped over-time becomes a significant information leak.
 This guideline can also be applied for different aspects of security, e.g., confidentiality and integrity protection, depending on what the specific need for information is in the other parties.

-3. Minimizing passing of control functions to others: Any passing of control functions to other parties should be minimized to guard against the potential misuse of those control functions.
+4. Minimize passing of control functions to others: Any passing of control functions to other parties should be minimized to guard against the potential misuse of those control functions.
 This applies to both technical (e.g., nodes that assign resources) and process control functions (e.g., the ability to allocate number or develop extensions).
 Control functions can also become a matter of contest and power struggle, even in cases where their function as such is minimal, as we saw with the IANA transition debates.

-4. Avoiding centralized resources: While centralized components, resources, and function provide usually a useful function, there are grave issues associated with them.
+5. Avoid centralized resources: While centralized components, resources, and function provide usually a useful function, there are grave issues associated with them.
 Protocol and network design should balance the benefits of centralized resources or control points against the threats arising from them.
 The general guideline is to avoid such centralized resources when possible.
 And if it is not possible, find a way to allow the centralized resources to be selectable, depending on context and user settings.

-5. Explicit agreements: When users and their devices provide information to network entities, it would be beneficial to have an opportunity for the users to state their requirements regarding the use of the information provided in this way.
+6. Have explicit agreements: When users and their devices provide information to network entities, it would be beneficial to have an opportunity for the users to state their requirements regarding the use of the information provided in this way.
 While the actual use of such requirements and the willingness of network entities to agree to them remains to be seen, at the moment even the technical means of doing this are limited.
 For instance, it would be beneficial to be able to embed usage requirements within popular data formats.

+7. Treat parties that your equipment connects to with suspicion, even if the communications are encrypted.
+The other endpoint may misuse any information or control opportunity in the communication.
+Similarly, even parties within your own system need to be treated with suspicision, as some nodes may become compromised.

+8. Do not take any of this as blanket reason to provide no information to anyone, encrypt everything to everyone, or other extreme measures.
+However, the designers of a system need to be aware of the different threats facing their system, and deal with the most serious ones (of which there are typically many).
+Similarly, users should be aware of the choices made in a particular design, and avoid designs or products that protect against some threats but are wide open to other serious issues.

 # Potential Changes in IETF Analysis of Protocols {#changes}